BellaTheAlien/cmpm-121-final-team3/README.md

 1. Engine: We plan to use [three.js](https://threejs.org) as our main engine due to it's compatability with [TypeScript](typescriptlang.org), which our team has a shared amount of experience with.
 However, this may change in the future with further internal disscussion.

 2. Language: Our main language will initially be TypeScript due to the common experience out team members have with the language.
-Further talks are required if the breadth of TypeScript's abilities contstrain the porject's vision.
+Further talks are required if the breadth of TypeScript's abilities contstrain the project's vision.

 3. Tools: We will be using VS Code and GitHub CodeSpaces due to its overall accessibility and since it provides support for the engines we plan on using.